-- a) The query load consisted solely of counts of in-transit letters (ie, "SELECT COUNT(\) WHERE Status='InTransit'"). - b) All of the attributes have uniformly distributed data except for recipients (eg, the President of the United States gets an unusually large or unusually small amount of letters). - c) The query load consists primarily but not solely of randomly-sampled letter contents, grouped by sender (eg, "the President of the United States typically sends letters that start with "Dear Sir or Madam,...").
+- a) The query load consisted solely of counts of in-transit letters (ie, "SELECT COUNT() WHERE Status='InTransit'") Since the majority of the columns in the table are not used, we could vertically partition the data by Status. - b) All of the attributes have uniformly distributed data except for recipients (eg, the President of the United States gets an unusually large or unusually small amount of letters) - Since no mention is made of expected query load, we should choose a horizontal partitioning scheme (because we don't know which columns are needed).
+Block partitioning would work well; range partitioning or hash partitioning would also work well if we do not choose an attribute set consisting solely of the recipient column.

+c) The query load consists primarily but not solely of randomly-sampled letter contents, grouped by sender (eg, "the President of the United States typically sends letters that start with "Dear Sir or Madam, ...").
 The database contains every letter sent since the creation of the Postal Service in 1771.